open-telemetry/opentelemetry-specification/specification/api-tracing.md

 method.
 This method expects two string arguments:
-* `name`: This name must identify the instrumentation library (also referred to as integration) and *not* the instrumented library (e.g. `io.opentelemetry.contrib.mongodb`) If no name (null or empty string) is specified, a default Tracer implementation is returned.
+* `name`: This name must identify the instrumentation library (also referred to as integration) and *not* the instrumented library (e.g. `io.opentelemetry.contrib.mongodb`) If no name (null or empty string) is specified, a working default Tracer instance is returned.
 * `version` (optional): Specifies the version of the instrumentation library (e.g. `semver:1.0.0`).

+Implementations might require the user to specify configuration properties at `TracerFactory` creation time, or rely on external configuration, e.g. when using the provider pattern.

+##### Runtimes with multiple deployments/applications

+Runtimes that support multiple deployments or applications might need to provide a different `TracerFactory` instance to each deployment.
+To support this, the global `TracerFactory` registry may delegate calls to create new instances of `TracerFactory` to a separate `Provider` component, and the runtime may include its own `Provider` implementation which returns a different `TracerFactory` for each deployment.

+`Provider` instances are registered with the API via some language-specific mechanism, for instance the `ServiceLoader` class in Java.

 ### Tracer operations